spideytest1

 force_eager: false

 When eager loading is enabled, whatever the status of the force_eager parameter, you can easily override it directly from the configuration of each resource.
-You can do this at the resource level, at the operations level, or both:
+You can do this at the resource level, at the operation level, or both:

 <?php